hopsoft/pry-test/README.md

 end
 ```

-Run all tests in the current dir.
+Run all tests in the test dir, relative to the current dir.

 ```bash
 $ mt